Checkout Charity Campaigns Succeed Because Most Consumers Say Yes

 - Icon/Pinup - customers purchase a paper icon for a set donation, usually $1, $3 or $5.
 The icon is displayed in the store.

 - Donation Requests - at checkout customers are asked for a donation by a person or the request shows up on the automated pin pad.

 - Coin collection - the most straightforward method uses a canister or box to collect the customer's loose change

-- Round-up - a trending approach where the customer agrees to round up his purchase, with the round-up amount going to a charity.
+- Round-up - the most popular approach with consumers allows the cashier to round up the customer's purchase, with the round-up amount going to a charity.
 This approach demands even less from the shopper since they don't have to decide how much to give.

 - involving not just first line employees who do the "ask" but also company leadership in the life of the particular nonprofit

 - saying thank you better, such as at the point of sale, and through advertising and PR.

 Checkout charity is just one kind of cause marketing, but it is a lucrative one.
 It’s a win-win for both charities and companies, and consumers like it.